Farewell to Westphalia

 In 1648, the Peace of Westphalia marked the end of the Thirty Years’ War – an event in which Catholics and Protestants had clashed across Northern Europe.
 The settlement not only ended the conflict but made sovereign nation states a permanent fixture in our world.
 It was a solution in which everyone agreed that what nation states do internally is their own business.

-We believe – and the Farewell to Westphalia argues – that decentralised communities and blockchain governance (at every level) are not only feasible but are on the immediate horizon.
+We believe – and Farewell to Westphalia argues – that decentralised communities and blockchain governance (at every level) are not only feasible but are on the immediate horizon.
 Furthermore, the seeds have already been planted.
-Logos' aim is to nurture those embryonic forms of blockchain governance and make its future adoption as frictionless as possible.
+Logos' aim is to nurture those embryonic forms of blockchain governance and make their future adoption as frictionless as possible.

-In making the case for blockchain governance,
+In making the case for blockchain governance, Peter and Jarrad consider:

 - How technologies like blockchain, zero-knowledge proofs, and artificial intelligence can lay the foundations of a more just social order.